-Early detection of cancer is crucial for providing appropriate care to the patient and can improve both prognosis and survival [1-5].
-The current detection strategies use specific screening tests that require substantial resources, e.g., serum Prostate-Specific Antigen (PSA) level for Prostate Gland Cancer (PGC), mammography, an X-ray modality, for detecting early signs of Breast Cancer (BC), and clinical breast examination (CBE), a physical examination to recognize abnormalities in the breast [6].
-Other approaches to assess cancer risk use models, e.g. Gail's model [7,8], BRCAPRO [9], IBIS [10] and BOADICEA [11] for BC risk, and the Prostate Cancer Prevention Trial Risk Calculator (PCPTRC) for PGS risk [12].
-Both models use a few clinical parameters and are not based on routine laboratory measurements, and their performance is relatively limited [13].
+Early detection of cancer is crucial for providing appropriate care to the patient and can improve both prognosis and survival [1-4].
+The current detection strategies use cancer type specific screening tests that require substantial resources and their performance is limited, e.g., serum Prostate-Specific Antigen (PSA) level for Prostate Gland Cancer (PGC), mammography, and clinical breast examination (CBE) for detecting early signs of Breast Cancer (BC) [5].

 Machine learning algorithms can improve screening models in two major directions.
-One approach is utilizing advanced algorithms to improve the performance of the existing tests, for example, deep learning models for analyzing mammography [14-16], machine learning models for optimizing Gail's model parameters [16], and improving the PGC risk score based on longitudinal PCPTRC results [17].
-Another approach aims to develop new cancer risk prediction tools based on historical medical records of patients, collected as part of routine care in Electronic Medical Records (EMR).
-Such models were suggested for lung cancer [18], colorectal cancer [19], and Acute Myeloid Leukemia [20], among others.
-Moreover, advanced genetic methods are also employed for screening, mostly using polygenic risk scores [21].
-Our objective is to develop new models for both BC and PGC based on EMR data collected from healthy individuals in routine periodic checkups, using techniques from machine learning and survival trees.
+One approach is utilizing advanced algorithms to improve the performance of the existing tests.
+A second approach aims to develop new cancer risk prediction tools based on historical medical records of patients, collected as part of routine care in Electronic Medical Records (EMR).
+Moreover, advanced genetic methods are also employed for screening, mostly using polygenic risk scores [6].

+Our objective in this thesis was to develop new models for both BC and PGC based on EMR data collected from healthy individuals in routine periodic checkups, using techniques from machine learning and survival trees.